 The biggest advantage of social media is that it allows you to have one-on-one, unfiltered conversations with potential customers.
 You are able to answer questions, respond to feedback, and address concerns or possible issues quickly, and in a very personal way.
 Although this may sound intimidating at first, it’s proven to be a huge benefit for companies that want to improve their customer service.

 When you invest in social media, you don’t have to necessarily create a page or profile on each and every network.
 Your social media activity should depend on where your target audience is located.
 So for example, if your target audience is women in their 20s or 30s, you would likely set up a profile on Instagram and Pinterest.
 But if your audience is mostly young men, you might have better luck on Twitter.

 No matter how you use social media, or which networks you choose to try, it’s crucial to not forget that your presence online requires attention.
 You’ll need to assign someone to monitor your pages and respond to customers in a timely manner.
 Otherwise, you might find that your reputation takes a blow from those who aren’t satisfied with your service.

-Finally, email marketing is one of the best methods you’ll find for directly reaching your customers and motivating them to take action.
+Finally, email marketing is one of the best new media methods you’ll find for directly reaching your customers and motivating them to take action.
 Although you might expect email to be classified as outbound marketing, email requires consumers to show their interest in joining a list before they can be sent to, so it qualifies as inbound.